alexeykuz-sys/MyRecipe-MS3/README.md

 -   Now, I can start adding my favorite recipes to the website.
 I should expect the add new recipe form to be comprehensive but easy to use.
 -   I expect to be able to edit and delete recipes I have added to the website.
 Edit and Delete buttons appear on the recipe page for recipes added by the user.
 -   Upon pressing the edit button, I expect to be redirected to the edit page, which is similar to add recipe button and allows edit all recipe fields.
 -   Upon pressing the delete button, I expect to have the warning appear on my screen, asking if I m sure I want to delete the recipe.
-I expect to have it if I pressed delete mistakenly.
+I expect to have it if I pressed delete mistakenlyreally wants to delete recipe to reconfirm user's decisision.

 # [](https://github.com/alexeykuz-sys/myRecipe-MS3#bugs-and-debugging)Bugs and Debugging

-There is a bug in line 37 of javascript function, provided by code institute in task app, which i used for my project.
-I couldn't debug it to resolve the issue.
+Tthere is a bug in line 37 of javascript function, provided by code institute in task app, which i used for my project.
+Ii couldn't debug it to resolve the issue.
 I have also noticed that error pops up for line 77, refering to modalBtnRef in line 69.
 It appears only when console checked on any page other than get_recipe.
 This code applies to button DELETE on get_recipe page and error disappears once get_recipe page is open.

 # [](https://github.com/alexeykuz-sys/myRecipe-MS3#project-deployment)Project Deployment